 - 1. Summarize the major areas and themes of psychology. - 2.
 Demonstrate an understanding of the role of genes and environment in determining behaviour and mental processes. - 3.
 Describe the major psychological theories and the empirical evidence upon which they are based. - 4.
 Apply the scientific method to the formulation and answering of questions related to psychology. - 5.
 Assess the validity of, and provide accurate interpretations of, psychological findings.

 SUGGESTED TIME COMMITMENT

-Students can expect to spend, on average, about 10 hours per week completing relevant readings, assignments, and course activities.
+Students can expect to spend, on average, about 10 hours per week in PSYC100.
+Your time will be spent completing relevant readings and videos, assignments, and course activities.

 CONTENT COVERED IN THIS COURSE